6 things you need to know about personal loans

 How are personal loans different from credit cards?

 A credit card is what’s considered revolving debt, meaning that if you charge $100 on a card with a $1,000 limit, and you pay back that $100, you will once again have $1,000 to spend.
-With a personal loan, known as fixed debt, you receive a $1,000 lump sum, and that’s it.
+With a personal loan, known as fixed debt, you receive a $1,000 lump sum up front and then pay it back in monthly payments.

-A personal loan also offers you the ability to have cash, which is better for those times when credit cards are not useful or accepted forms of payment, for example, when hiring a contractor for home repairs.
+A personal loan also offers you the ability to have cash, which is better for those times when credit cards are not useful or accepted forms of payment.
+For example, when hiring a contractor for home repairs, cash is typically preferred.

-Some unsecured personal loans may also offer a lower interest rate than a credit card.
-However, you should watch out for origination fees, which can impact the total cost of the loan.
+Some personal loans may also offer a lower interest rate than a credit card.
+However, you should watch out for origination fees, which can impact the total cost of the personal loan.

 Can a personal loan be used for anything?